nerdyworm/coalmine_javascript/README.md

 Tested in Safari 5, Chrome, Firefox 3 and 11, and Internet Explorer 6-9.

+Download the latest connector, then add it to your application assets folder.

 The minimal HTML5 JavaScript connector setup is the following:

     <script src="/path/to/coalmine.min.js"></script>
     <script>
     coalmine.configure(function(config) {
-      config.signature = "your-app-signature-here";
+      config.signature = "your-signature";
       config.environment = "your-environment"; // e.g., "production"
     });
     </script>

+Add this code as early as possible in your page execution.

-This will automatically catch *most*\* errors for Internet Explorer 5.5+, Firefox, Safari, and Chrome.
+This will automatically catch *most*\* errors for Internet Explorer 6+, Firefox, Safari, and Chrome.
 If you'd like to be sure, wrap code that could fail in a `try`...`catch` statement, like so: